-According to the law "On Deposit Insurance," dated 29 December 2006 all licensed banks which accept deposits become members of the Azerbaijani Deposit Insurance Fund (ADIF) and, as of now, 28 banks and two branches of foreign banks have become members of the ADIF.
+According to the law "On Deposit Insurance," dated 29 December 2006 all licensed banks which accept deposits become members of the Azerbaijani Deposit Insurance Fund (ADIF) and, as of now, 26 banks, including 2 state owned banks and two branches of foreign banks, have become members of the ADIF.
 The ADIF insures deposits at each member bank for up to 100% of the eligible deposit balance.
-(A previously applicable insurance limit of AZN 30,000 was suspended by presidential decree until 4 March 2020).